Finding The Best API Client: Postman vs Hoppscotch vs Insomnia vs ThunderClient

 Features

 In terms of features, each tool has its own benefits for different use cases.
-For instance, with Postman, you get a ton of features that comes in handy for enterprise and large teams.
+For instance, with Postman, you get a ton of features that come in handy for enterprise and large teams.
 Most tools provide multi-protocol support, but Insomnia’s auto-code generation is definitely a game changer for rapid API development.
 Since Hopscotch and ThunderClient are lightweight and are only built for limited use cases, they don’t offer an exhaustive list of features like Postman and Insomnia.
 Hence when it comes to features, Postman and Insomnia clearly stand out.

 Documentation & Community Support

-Postman, hands down, have the best documentation and community support as compared to others because of its popularity.
+Postman, hands down, has the best documentation and community support as compared to others because of its popularity.
 This is highly beneficial in complex use cases where you need help from other developers or are stuck somewhere in your own API development workflow.

 Pricing & Integrations